Hong Kong police fire tear gas as protesters hurl petrol bombs

 The PLA on Thursday rotated its troops in Hong Kong in what it said was a routine operation.
 Their Hong Kong HQ was the former base of the British military garrison.

-Thousands took to the streets in the afternoon on a largely peaceful, meandering rally in the rain, many joining a “Christian march” from the Wanchai entertainment district and congregating next to the Legislative Council, stormed by activists in an earlier protest.
+Thousands took to the streets in the afternoon on a largely peaceful, meandering rally in the rain, many joining a “Christian march” from Wanchai and congregating next to the Legislative Council, stormed by activists in an earlier protest.

 Other demonstrators, many wearing black and face masks, marched in the Causeway Bay shopping district.
 The crowds grew after dusk in Wanchai, where protesters built roadblocks and banged iron sticks.
-Firemen battled a huge fire outside a Methodist church in the main Hennessy Road.
+Firemen battled a huge fire outside a Methodist church in the main Hennessy Road where water canon were moving in.

 The protests have gone on for three months, sometimes turning violent, and have targeted the airport, the legislature and the Liaison Office, the symbol of Chinese rule.